dmoret85/openFoam_Manual/12_Debugging and Troubleshooting/Common_failure_modes.md

 Most OpenFOAM simulations that fail do not fail catastrophically.
 They often run, converge numerically, and produce smooth fields that are nevertheless physically wrong.
 Debugging CFD therefore requires a different mindset than debugging software.

 The goal of debugging is not to eliminate solver errors, but to identify **violations of physical, modeling, or numerical assumptions**.
 OpenFOAM is generally explicit when numerical limits are exceeded; more subtle errors must be detected by the user.
+Debugging CFD is therefore an exercise in validating assumptions, not tuning parameters until the solver stops complaining.

 ---